Set up Sophos Firewall Site-to-Site IPsec VPN

 - Policy-based or route-based was chosen deliberately.

-- IPsec profile is aligned with the peer.
+- The IPsec profile is aligned with the peer.

-- Preshared Key or certificates are documented securely.
+- The Preshared Key, certificates or RSA keys are documented securely.

 - Firewall rules are planned, including direction, rule position, logging and services.

-- With Create firewall rule, it is clear which automatically created rules must be reworked.
+- With Create firewall rule, it is clear which automatically created rules must be revised.

-- Device Access for IPsec has been checked.
+- Device Access for incoming IPsec has been checked.

-- Maintenance window, peer and fallback path are known.
+- The maintenance window, peer and fallback path are known.

 After the change: